bradleyrudbek/thorrudbek.de/content/blog/anki/index.md

 **Template** ![Bad Card 3.1 - Template](./card031-template.png)

 Let's break it down and analyse everything that is wrong with this card.
 First, the template for the Note is horrible.
 I got excited with adding Hints when I saw this feature on the Anki manual, and started abusing it.
 It at first seemed like a good idea, to have a Front Hint and a Back Hint.
-The idea would be that I would have the definition of my word in my target language in the back of the card, Front Hint would be a phrase using the word, whereas Back Hint could be the English translation.
+The idea would be that I would have the definition of my word in my target language on the back of the card, Front Hint would be a phrase using the word, whereas Back Hint could be the English translation.

 This is a horrible card because it is simply too much information to expect you to memorise in one go.
 A good Flashcard will try to mimic the process by which your own brain stores information, which is in very small bite sized pieces.